Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 }

-• Before processing data obtained from the stream, check for errors reported by getline() (or other IO operations).
+• Before processing data obtained from the stream, check for errors reported by getline() (this holds true for any other IO operation on streams).

 The origin of these rules will become clearer while reading the rest of the article.

 Only two rules, to follow — isn’t that easy?
 Anyway, this often is not done, as you can infer from the links in the introduction.
-In fact, not following these rules lead to the bug in POV-Ray also mentioned in the introduction.
+In fact, not following these rules lead to the bug in POV-Ray linked to in the very first sentence of this article.

 How does the simple code snippet above follow these rules?
 The loop, in fact, at first tries to obtain data from the stream via IO operation getline().
 It is totally okay to try this even on a bad/empty/non-existing file, because it just tries and afterwards sets the stream’s error bits correctly, as defined here.
-After getline(), failbit and badbit are checked via the ifstream’s bool operator (this works because getline() returns the stream object).
-Only if none of these bits are set you can be sure that there is data in line.
+After getline(), failbit and badbit are checked via the ifstream’s bool operator: getline() actually returns the stream object which is evaluated in a bool expression in the loop header.
+Only if both bits are not set one can be sure that there is meaningful data in line.
 In this case the loop body is evaluated.
 It processes the data obtained from the stream.
-Then, it is tried to read the next line… and so on.
-The point is that for each iteration the chronological order of IO operation, error check, and data processing is correct.
-If you wonder why we do not have to check the eofbit within the loop: this will be answered during the discussion below.
+Then, in the next loop iteration, the code attempts to read the next line, followed by error check, … and so on.

 string line;